armin-fx/BandedScad/doc/extend.md

     - `1` means for example the object will set into the positive side of this axis and touch origin.
     - `0` means this axis of the object is centered
+  - You can set a numeric value, then all axis will set to this align value.
   - If the module has an argument `center`:
     Specifying `align` replaces specifying `center`,
     `center` is then ignored.